06 Jun Why we should look for “gene ensembles” instead of solo genes only?

 The search for effective and affordable treatment of pneumonia and sepsis is ongoing.
 Recently, our researchers developed a new holistic approach.
 Instead of searching for biomarker genes, they looked into how genes act together.
 In other words, they identified gene ensembles that become mistuned when the person becomes affected by COVID-19 and other acute respiratory infections.

 The gene ensemble noise allows for the holistic identification and interpretation of gene expression disbalance.
-Therefore, to find new pharmaceutical targets for treatment, instead of looking at solo gene players only, we should look at “gene ensembles”.
+Therefore, instead of looking at solo gene players only, we should look at “gene ensembles” to find new pharmaceutical targets for treatment.

 Our researchers identified common disturbances across all patients with severe pneumonia, sepsis, and COVID-19 symptoms.
 The mistuned “gene ensembles” include increased fluctuations and gene noise involved in mitochondrial respiration and peroxisomes, which are responsible for the supply of energy and the utilisation of cellular waste.

-The gene ensemble noise has great potential in terms of the investigation of molecular mechanisms of pathologies and the identification of pharmaceutically targetable pathways.
+The gene ensemble noise has excellent potential in terms of investigating molecular mechanisms of pathologies and identifying pharmaceutically targetable pathways.
 Indeed, our researchers have already identified some FDA and EMA-approved drugs that could be potentially used for the treatment of pneumonia and sepsis caused by acute respiratory infections.
 This new “gene ensemble” approach can be also used to predict clinical outcomes among COVID-19, pneumonia, and sepsis patients, namely severity and mortality.